L3sius/tea-leagues-vi-fe/README.md

 ### Milestone Goals

-All milestone targets are defined in a single `GOALS` object at the top of `Milestones.vue`.
-Change a value there and the label, progress bar, and remaining count update automatically:
+All targets are defined in a single `GOALS` object at the top of `Milestones.vue`:

 ```js
 const GOALS = {